 Canada welcomed over 20 million foreign visitors in 2018.
 There are many people who are not just interested in visiting Canada, but want to work in the country.
 However, is it possible to work in Canada on the eTA?

 Short-term (15 or 30 days) work permit exemption with eTA Canada

-The eTA visa was created in 2016 to help the Canadian government to better monitor those entering the country.
+The eTA was created in 2016 to help the Canadian government to better monitor those entering the country.
 It is obligatory for all those entering Canada by air and is much easier to get than previous visas.
-The eTA visa is available to citizens of the following countries:
+The eTA is available to citizens of the following countries:

 - British Virgin Islands

 - Cayman Islands

 - Czech Republic